How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Rule 1 — Format: Shape and Types Are a Contract

-// BAD — shape is unspecified
+// BAD — shape is unspecified; the model invents it

 "Return the invoice data as JSON."